J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 **Nextflow Resource Usage Logs**

    - Output:
-     - Resource_Usage/execution_report_{timestamp}.html (an html report that includes metrics about the workflow execution)
+     - Resource_Usage/execution_report_{timestamp}.html (an html report that includes metrics about the workflow execution including computational resources and exact workflow process commands)
      - Resource_Usage/execution_timeline_{timestamp}.html (an html timeline for all processes executed in the workflow)
      - Resource_Usage/execution_trace_{timestamp}.txt (an execution tracing file that contains information about each process executed in the workflow, including: submission time, start time, completion time, cpu and memory used, machine-readable output)